 It took me a few minutes to realise that this was the same person I heard about years before I met him.
 So I told him about the coincidence and how the guitarist thought his statement was ironic since he was just as much of a sell out.

 He said his case was different.
 I asked how.
 He said, “It’s just different.”

 I was 18 and had just got into university.
 I met this 40-something-year-old guy who was also a freshman.
 He was a bit eccentric and very intelligent.
 He was taking dramaturgy.

 We only spoke a few times but he seemed nice.
 I don’t remember much of our conversations, but I remember him once telling me something like, “You’re a nice girl, there’s just one thing I don’t like about you: you smoke joints.”
 I laughed.

 One morning, before class, I found him and a friend of mine talking in the lobby.
 I went to say hello and we spoke a little.
-After a few minutes he felt and my friend told me what they were talking about.
+After a few minutes he left and my friend told me what they were talking about.

 He told him that he was once an heroin addict and had been clean for a while.
 He had chronic hepatitis.
 That morning he woke up feeling depressed and could only think about getting a hit.
 While riding the metro he passed the stop where he used to get it, but kept going and went to school instead.

 I never saw him again.

 About 8 years later – not too long ago, actually – I dreamed about him.
 In my dream we bumped into each other on the street, by chance, and talked for a little bit.
 He told me he had decided to get away for a while and had been traveling all these years.